Labour Hire Services Agreement (Australia)

 13. Privacy obligations

-Either Party may terminate this Agreement at any time by providing written notice to the other if any of the following occurs:
+14.1.1 Either Party may immediately terminate this Agreement by written notice to the other if any of the following occurs:

-The termination or expiration of this Agreement does not affect accrued rights or remedies, including but not limited to each Party retaining its rights in respect of any breach by the other Party and the Client must pay Sidekicker for any Services provided, in accordance with clauses 8.3.
-For the avoidance of doubt, clause 8.4 of this Agreement will survive the expiration or termination of this Agreement until such time as all amounts owed to Sidekicker by the Client have been paid in full.
+14.3.1 The termination or expiration of this Agreement does not affect accrued rights or remedies, including but not limited to each Party retaining its rights in respect of any breach by the other Party and the Client must pay Sidekicker for any Services provided, in accordance with Clause 8.8.
+For the avoidance of doubt, Clause 8.9 of this Agreement will survive the expiration or termination of this Agreement until such time as all amounts owed to Sidekicker by the Client have been paid in full.

 16. Force Majeure

-16.1 If a Party is prevented from or delayed in performing an obligation under this Agreement (including under any Job Brief, other than an obligation to pay invoices pursuant to Clause 8.8) by a Force Majeure Event then the obligation is suspended during, but for no longer than, the period the Force Majeure Event continues and such further period as reasonable in the circumstances.
+16.1 If a Party is prevented from or delayed in performing an obligation under this Agreement (including under any Job Brief, other than an obligation to pay invoices pursuant to Clause 8.8) by a Force Majeure Event, then the obligation is suspended during, but for no longer than, the period the Force Majeure Event continues and such further period as reasonable in the circumstances.
 Neither Party shall be liable for any such suspension, delay or disruption to the performance of any obligations as a result of such Force Majeure Event.

 17.1 All notices to be given under this Agreement are to be given in writing.

-17.2 Notices must be forwarded to the other Party by prepaid post or registered mail to the addresses set out in this Agreement or otherwise as notified in writing to the other Party from time to time.
+17.2 Notices must be forwarded to the other Party by either prepaid post / registered mail or email to the contact details set out in this clause, or otherwise as updated and notified in writing to the other Party from time to time:

-17.3 All notices served under this Agreement will be considered to have been received three Business Days after posting, unless sent by facsimile or email, in which case the notice will be deemed to have been received on the date shown on the sender’s transmission report, or if sent via the Sidekicker Platform, in which case it will be deemed to have been received on the date the sender’s systems demonstrate the notice was first delivered to a Representative of the Client.
+17.3 All notices served under this Agreement will be considered to have been received three Business Days after posting, unless sent by email in which case the notice will be deemed to have been received on the date shown on the sender’s transmission report.

 21. No Waiver